Securing non-dilutive funding for your startup means you don’t have to hand over control in exchange for cash. Here’s what you need to know.

 An outsourced CFO can offer a huge amount of value to your team, but if you rely on them for the wrong kinds of services, you won’t get the maximum benefit from this relationship.
 There are two main mistakes founders often make here:

-Below are two common examples of how some startups use fractional CFOs in a counterproductive way.
+Below are two common examples of how some startups use outsourced CFOs in a counterproductive way.

 Some articles suggest using an outsourced CFO solution to handle fundraising for your startup, however, we don’t recommend doing this.
 Investors are usually buying into the story of the founder’s vision, so it’s the founder who should be meeting with investors and developing relationships, rather than a representative from an outsourced CFO solution.
 Where outsourced CFOs can help with your fundraising is by preparing documents, slides, and financial models you can take into investor meetings.